Where? Hall 11 of the Main Building in the Pushkin Museum

 Commissioned by?
 Unknown

 What do you see?
 Saint Mark, the writer of the Gospel of Mark dressed in a nice dark blue cloak.
 His face is illuminated by the light that comes from the left.
 His beard is long and somewhat messy and his hair is unkempt.
 His hands are beautifully painted.
 Saint Mark is in his thoughts with his right hand against his chest and his left hand resting on top of some books.

-Backstory: This portrait is part of a series of four depicting the four Evangelists, Matthew, Mark, Luke, and John.
+Backstory: This portrait is part of a series of four depicting the four evangelists, Matthew, Mark, Luke, and John.
 The paintings of Saint Matthew and Saint Luke are in the Odessa Museum of Western and Eastern Art in Ukraine.
 The painting of Saint John the Evangelist is in the Getty Museum in Los Angeles.

 In early Christianity, John Mark was considered to be the writer of the Gospel of Mark.
 However, nowadays, there is serious doubt on whether John Mark was indeed the author of the Gospel of Mark.
 One of the reasons for this is that John and Mark were very common names during those days and so there can be many other people who could be identified as the author of the gospel.

-His paintings on the four evangelists are not very representative of him as these were his only religious paintings.
+His paintings on the four evangelists are not very representative of him as these are his only (known) religious paintings.
 His work was forgotten a bit after he died, but at the start of the Impressionist movement in 1860, Hals was rediscovered and has only grown in popularity since.
-Nowadays, Hals is considered to be one of the prime examples of painters in the Dutch Golden Age, together with Rembrandt and Vermeer.
+Nowadays, Hals is considered to be one of the prime examples of painters in the Dutch Golden Age, together with Rembrandt and Johannes Vermeer.

-Fun fact: In 1955, this painting was anonymously sold as a work of the Italian painter, Luca Giordano.
+Fun fact: In 1955, this painting was anonymously sold as a work of the Italian painter Luca Giordano.
 In 1972, the painting was up for auction at Christie’s as a work from an anonymous painter with the title ‘Portrait of a Bearded Man.’
 However, the German art critic, Claus Grimm, figured out that this painting was the missing painting by Frans Hals of Saint Mark.
 This was not an easy task as the painting had substantially changed as you can see in the first picture below.

 Interested in a copy for yourself?
-Poster or canvas.
+Poster.